software-students-fall2023/4-containerized-app-exercise-team-random-seed-2/README.md

 [Henry Wang](https://github.com/fishlesswater) <br>

 ## Set Up Instructions
-With Docker running,
+1. The .env file for our machine-learning-client will be posted in our discord channel, randomseed2.
+Please download this file, then input into the project directory in the machine-learning-client sub-directory.
+Make sure to rename the file to .env if necessary.

-1. Within the project directory, run
+2. With Docker running, run
 ```
 docker-compose build
 ```